CV Tools: Overview & Technical FAQ

 - Most devices in CV Tools have secondary mapping functions that can map to any parameter within Live.

-- With the help of ReWire or a virtual audio bus such as Soundflower (Mac) or VB-Cable (Windows), CV Tools can offer some flexible options for integration with "virtual modular" programs that utilize CV, internally (such as VCVRack/Max/Reaktor/et cetera).
+- With the help of a virtual audio bus such as Soundflower (Mac) or VB-Cable (Windows), CV Tools can offer some flexible options for integration with "virtual modular" programs that use CV, internally (such as VCVRack/Max/Reaktor/et cetera).